rspamd/rspamd.com/doc/faq.md

 ### How can I use commercial feeds for SURBL/RBL others

-The most starightforward way is to use your own local resolver with forward zones that point to dedicated rbldnsd instance or instances that serve static zones provided by different vendors (e.g. Spamhaus or SURBL).
+The most straightforward way is to use your own local resolver with forward zones that point to dedicated rbldnsd instance or instances that serve static zones provided by different vendors (e.g. Spamhaus or SURBL).
 Here is a sample configuration snippet for `Unbound` caching resolver:

 ```
 forward-zone: